LoginRadius/engineering-portal/content/create-and-deploy-rest-api-in-kubernetes/index.md

 coverImage: "cover.png"
 author: "Andy Yeung"
 tags: ["Kubernetes"]
-description: "Guide on creating and deploying a REST API in local Kubernetes"
+description: "Guide on creating and deploying a REST API in local Kubernetes."
 ---

 This blog will help you get started on deploying your REST API in Kubernetes.
 First, we'll set up a local Kubernetes cluster, then create a simple API to deploy.

 There are already a lot of great free resources available explaining basic Kubernetes concepts, so go check those out first if you haven't already.
-This blog is intended for beginners, but assumes you already have a basic understanding of Kubernetes and Docker concepts.
+This blog is intended for beginners but assumes you already have a basic understanding of Kubernetes and Docker concepts.

 ## Set Up Local Kubernetes

 There's a couple options for running Kubernetes locally, with the most popular ones including [minikube](https://github.com/kubernetes/minikube), [k3s](https://github.com/k3s-io/k3s), [kind](https://github.com/kubernetes-sigs/kind), [microk8s](https://github.com/ubuntu/microk8s).
-In this guide, any of these will work, but we will be using k3s because of it's lightweight installation.
+In this guide, any of these will work, but we will be using k3s because of the lightweight installation.

 Install [k3d](https://github.com/rancher/k3d), which is a utility for running k3s. k3s will be running in Docker, so make sure you have that installed as well.
-For this blog, k3d v4.0 is being used.
+We used k3d v4.0 in this blog.

 ```
 curl -s https://raw.githubusercontent.com/rancher/k3d/main/install.sh | bash
 ```

 Set up a cluster named test:
 - The port flag is for mapping port 80 from our machine to port 80 on the k3s load balancer.
-This is needed later when we use Ingress.
+This is needed later when we use the Ingress.

 ```
 k3d cluster create test -p "80:80@loadbalancer"